Cost guide

 Monthly cost (starting): Starts at $150/mo annually or $249/mo monthly

-Approval speed: Fast digital intake with strong support layer
+Intake review: Fast digital intake with strong support layer

-Shipping speed: Delivered monthly after approval
+Shipping speed: Delivered monthly if prescribed

 Support level: High